-To use Aphelion, you should be familiar with the Windows[®] operating system installed on your computer (i.e., XP, Vista, 7 or 8.1) and basic Windows features such as clicking, double-clicking, and drag-and-drop editing.
+To use Aphelion, you should be familiar with the Windows[®] operating system installed on your computer (i.e., 7, 8.1 or 10) and basic Windows features such as clicking, double-clicking, and dragand-drop editing.

-Note: Unless otherwise specified, when we talk about Windows[®] environments in this document, we mean the Microsoft[®] operating systems known as XP, Vista, 7, and 8.1.
+Note: Unless otherwise specified, when we talk about Windows[®] environments in this document, we mean the Microsoft[®] operating systems known as 7, 8.1 and 10.
 Specific behaviors of these Windows[®] versions are explained if necessary.
 Aphelion Dev is available for both the 32-bit and 64-bit versions of Microsoft[®] Windows operating systems.
 Use of the 64-bit version of Aphelion is recommended if very large and/or 3D images are to be processed.